drormeir/ReacherRL/Report.md

 2. Train the Actor local network:
 * Set the states from the mini-batch into the Actor input and also into the Critic input.
 * Connect the output actions from the Actor-network into the input actions of the Critic.
-* Perform Gradient Ascent on collaborative networks trying to maximize the mean output values from the Critic network while letting only the Actor's weights change during this process.
+* Perform Gradient Ascent on collaborative networks to maximize the mean output values from the Critic network while letting only the Actor's weights change during this process.
 The weights of the Critic are frozen.
 3. Perform Soft Update on both of the target networks with a small weight (tau) on the local networks.

 ### unity_environment_wrapper.py